Quick Summary tl;dr

 Both the HF and original DASH diet significantly reduced total cholesterol and reduced blood pressure compared with the control diet.
-The high-fat DASH significantly lowered triglycerides, lowered the size of very low density lipoprotein (VLDL) and raised LDL particle size, larger size LDL lowers risk.
-The DASH diet, significantly reduced LDL cholesterol, large LDL particle size (reduced LDL particle size raises risk) and HDL cholesterol (more HDL cholesterol lowers risk).
+The high-fat DASH significantly lowered triglycerides, lowered the size of very low density lipoprotein (VLDL) and raised LDL particle size — all of which lower cardiovascular risk.
+The DASH diet significantly reduced LDL cholesterol, large LDL particle size (small LDL particle size raises risk) and HDL cholesterol (higher levels of HDL cholesterol lowers risk).

-Despite this study and a host of others (3, 4, 5, 8, 9, 10) showing that low fat, high carbohydrate/sugar diets have been shown to increase heart disease risks by contributing to the conversion of large LDL particles to small particles, elevating triglycerides and lowering HDL and other saturated fat studies resulting in shifts to large buoyant LDL (5), the 2015-2020 Dietary Guidelines for Americans continues to encourage the public to adopt a low fat diet.
+Despite this study and a host of others ( 3, 4, 5, 8, 9, 10) showing that low fat, high carbohydrate/sugar diets may increase heart disease risk by promoting the formation of small, dense LDL particles, elevating triglycerides and lowering HDL while other studies find that low-carb, high-fat diets help promote large, buoyant LDL ( 5), the 2015-2020 Dietary Guidelines for Americans continues to encourage the public to adopt a low fat diet.
 Why direct the public towards eating low fat foods?

 There Is No Evidence Linking Saturated Fat With Heart Disease

 To date there is NO conclusive evidence linking saturated fat as independent risk factor with heart disease.
-Current research indicates that eating fat is healthier than eating carbs, lowering fat would in essence raise carbohydrates raising heart disease risk.
+Current research indicates that eating fat is healthier than eating carbs, and lowering fat would in essence raise carb intake, which could increase heart disease risk.

-In one study, three diet groups replaced typical foods with cheese or in the control bread and jam:
+In one study, three diet groups replaced typical foods with cheese or bread and jam: